-How to use it:
+How to use it

-Camphor can work wonders for your skin by tightening your pores and revitalizing it.
-Camphor also helps to get rid of bacteria buildup (a cause for acne) and acts as an anti-infective agent.3 4One study pointed out that camphor is especially beneficial to people with oily skin, making it useful for acne treatment.
-5
+Camphor can tighten your pores and revitalize your skin.
+Camphor also helps get rid of bacteria buildup (a cause for acne) and prevents infection.7 8 One study pointed out that camphor is especially beneficial to people with oily skin, making it useful for acne treatment.9

-How to use it:
+How to use it

 - Make a mix of tea tree oil and camphor essential oil.
 Take a cotton bud and dip it in the diluted camphor oil.
 Apply this to the affected skin.
-Tea tree oil is another known method to reduce acne.6
+Tea tree oil is another known method to reduce acne.10

-3. For Treating Burns And Wounds
+5. Treats Burns And Wounds

-How to use it:
+How to use it

 - Mix two cubes of camphor in a cup of coconut oil.
 Apply the mixture on the affected area.
 Continue applying it till you see a difference.